the4thdoctor/pg_chameleon/README.rst

 * Read the schema and data from MySQL and restore it into a target PostgreSQL schema
 * Setup PostgreSQL to act as a MySQL slave
+* Support for enumerated and binary data types
 * Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY/TRUNCATE)
-* Discards of rubbish data which is saved in the table sch_chameleon.t_discarded_rows
+* Discards of rubbish data coming from the replica.
+The problematic rows are saved in the table sch_chameleon.t_discarded_rows
 * Replica from multiple MySQL schema or servers
 * Basic replica monitoring
-* Detach replica from MySQL
+* Detach replica from MySQL for migration support